The Harder They Come: Novelization

-Stage play
+Stage

 In 2005, The Harder They Come was adapted into a stage musical by the Theatre Royal Stratford East and UK Arts International in the UK, with a script overseen by Henzell.
 The show opened on 25 March 2006, boasting the original soundtrack as well as a couple of additions, including "The Ganja Song", written by Geraldine Connor, featuring Rolan Bell as Ivan.
 The production later moved to the Playhouse Theatre, and was performed in Toronto and Miami.

 The Harder They Come, Suzan-Lori Parks' musical adaptation of the film, was staged at New York's Public Theater in early 2023.

+After a successful run at the Theatre Royal Stratford East in 2025, the musical returned to the same venue in May 2026.

 Music

 English punk band the Clash reference lead character Ivan in the song "The Guns of Brixton".
 Big Audio Dynamite sample the line "Sit tight and listen keenly" on their song "C'mon Every Beatbox".

-Film

-The 1986 Robin Williams movie Club Paradise, set in Jamaica, and starring Jimmy Cliff, features a scene in which an airplane named "The Charter They Come" lands.